 Once downloaded and printed, the player comments in the Journal on game progress, strategy, challenges and feelings.
 The player and support staff have a physical record of game play progress.
 This document can be used to probe the player for memory challenges or to prompt discussions about feelings.

 DeepOcean outcomes are presented graphically and in text formats.
-Either mode is easily exportable into the user’s favourite application.
+Either mode is easily exportable into the user’s favorite application.
 Continuous monitoring of a player’s throughput (ability to process information) is easily evaluated through colorful bar charts.

 The Treasure of Bell Island suite is a comprehensive system of software and documentation designed to: challenge the player’s cognitive skills, track progress through the game and provide tools that a healthcare professional can use to enhance the player’s intervention (optional).